dashio-connect/python-dashio/Documents/Documentation.md

 * *title: str.* A short title for the button group
 * *style : ButtonGroupStyle*.
 Can be ButtonGroupStyle.BASIC, ButtonGroupStyle.HIGHLIGHT.
 * *text : str.* The text that appears on the ButtonGroup
+* *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None.
+* *title_position : TitlePosition, optional.* Position of the title when displayed on the iotdashboard app, by default None
+* *icon : Icon*.
+Set the icon for the button.
+* *grid_view : Bool*.
+Defaults to True.

 #### Button Group Methods